The Talent Strategies Winning in 2026 and How to Use Them

 If AI is part of your talent strategy, take a step back and ask whether your approach reflects the same thoughtfulness you expect from your people.
 That kind of integrity matters.

 Supporting employee well-being is now core to employee retention strategies.
-It’s becoming an expectation in the future of work.
+It's an expectation, not a differentiator.

 Proactive well-being strategies continue to matter, especially with burnout still shaping career choices.

 Flexible schedules, mental health resources, and a culture of support can set companies apart, even in small ways.
-Whether it’s adjusting workload expectations, offering more clarity, or simply creating space for check-ins, small shifts can show employees they’re valued.
+Whether it's adjusting workload expectations, communicating more openly, or simply creating space for check-ins, small shifts can show employees they're valued.

 Sustainability and Green Initiatives: Aligning Values with Action